-To create rainbow photo effects you need to place one of the prism’s edges towards the camera.
+To create rainbow prism photography you need to place one of the prism’s edges towards the camera.
 Move and rotate the prism to explore the distortions until the rainbows appear.

 One neat effect you can add with a prism is reflections.
-Place the prism on the lens and move it until the reflections come to view.
+Position the prism in front of your camera lens and move it until the reflections come to view.

 You might need to try different reflections.
-Place the prism on different areas of the lens or change its orientation and angle.
+Try placing the prism on different areas of the lens or change its orientation and angle.

-You can create doubles of your models.
-This works great for kids, it makes them laugh a lot.
+You can even create doubles of your models – this works great for kids, as it makes them laugh a lot.

 Add Extra Light for Even More Creative Results

-One of my favourite things to do with a prism is to use it to add some extra light to the image.
+One of my favourite things to do with a photography prism is to add some extra light to the image.

-I placed the prism at one side/corner of the lens and twisted it until the frame got more light.
+I placed the prism at one side or corner of the lens and twisted it until the frame got more light.

-The problem here is that it is easy to overdo it and overexpose your image or even burn it.
-To avoid that, make sure you’re not covering too much of your lens with the prism.
+The problem here is that it’s easy to overdo it and overexpose your image or even burn it.
+To avoid that, be sure you’re not covering too much of your lens with the prism.